-To be more rigorous, the statement p < 0.1 means ‘if the true value of the coefficient being estimated were zero, then the probability that the methodology that has been used to estimate it would, as a result of sampling error, give an estimate as large as (or larger than) the estimate here, is no more than 0.1.’
+To be more rigorous, the statement p<0.1 means that if the true value of the coefficient being estimated were zero, then the probability that the methodology that has been used to estimate it would, as a result of sampling error, give an estimate as large as (or larger than) the estimate here, is no more than 0.1.

 Other commonly encountered forms of presenting regression output

 Unfortunately, there is no uniform template for presenting regression output.
-Some authors present the standard errors, and others do not.
+Some authors present the standard errors and others do not.
 Often the author will not present the standard error, but will instead present something called the ‘t-statistic’.
 This can be difficult to understand for a non-technical audience.
 However, the standard error can be recovered from the t-statistic: for each estimated coefficient, the standard error is equal to the estimate itself, divided by the t-statistic.
-So, for example, if the estimated coefficient on the No Promotion Dummy was reported as -1,956 and the t-statistic was -7.67 then the reader could find the standard error to be -1,956 / -7.67 = 255.
+So, for example, if the estimated coefficient on the No promotion dummy was reported as -1,956 and the t-statistic was -7.67, the reader could find the standard error to be -1,956 / -7.67 = 255.

 Example 3: event studies

-As a second example of how regression analysis may be used to construct a ‘but-for’ scenario in the context of a damages assessment, consider the case of firm ZedCo, a large part of whose business comprises long-term contracts with foreign governments to provide pharmaceutical products such as vaccines in bulk.
-On 11 January 2016, it announced – completely unexpectedly – that one of its major governmental customers had unilaterally decided to terminate with immediate effect all of its contracts with the firm, with a total value of £1 billion.
+As a second example of how regression analysis may be used to construct a ‘but for’ situation in the context of a damages assessment, consider the case of firm ZedCo, a large part of whose business comprises long-term contracts with foreign governments to provide pharmaceutical products, such as vaccines, in bulk.
+On 11 January 2016, it announced – completely unexpectedly – that one of its major government customers had unilaterally decided to terminate with immediate effect all its contracts with the firm, with a total value of £1 billion.
 ZedCo has launched a breach of contract case against this government, and is looking for a damages assessment in the event that it prevails on the merits.

 Answering these and other similar questions is clearly a challenging exercise.
 It is often feasible to undertake such an exercise in a robust and objective way, but equally there are instances where it requires a number of somewhat subjective assumptions, to which the assessment of damages may be quite sensitive.
-However, if the shares of ZedCo are publicly traded, the econometric methodology known as an ‘event study’ offers an alternative way of tackling the damages question.
-This methodology is based on the simple idea that the change in a firm’s share price following the release of a particular piece of news represents the market’sassessment of the implications of that news for the value of the firm.
+However, if the shares of ZedCo are traded publicly, the econometric methodology known as an ‘event study’ offers an alternative way of tackling the damages question.
+This methodology is based on the simple idea that the change in a firm’s share price following the release of a particular piece of news represents the market’s assessment of the implications of that news for the value of the firm.